Radon is a natural radioactive gas that you can’t see, smell, or taste. Breathing in too much radon can cause lung cancer, especially if you smoke.

 Test your home with a short-term test.

+Testing your home for radon is easy and doesn't cost very much.
 You can test for radon yourself or hire a professional to do it for you.
 If you rent your home, ask your landlord to get it tested.

 There are 2 main types of radon test kits.
 Short-term tests take between 2 and 90 days.
 Long-term tests take more than 90 days.
 Start with a short-term test.

 - Test for radon in the lowest level of your home that people spend time in.
 If you use part of your basement for living space, like a playroom, test there.
 If you only use your basement for storage, test the ground floor.

 - You can buy test kits at home improvement or hardware stores.
 To order a test kit over the phone, call the National Radon Hotline at 1-800-SOS-RADON (1-800-767-7236).

 - If your home has a radon level of 4 or higher, it’s time to take action.
 There is no safe level of radon, so you may still want to fix your home if the radon level is between 2 and 4.

 Test your home again if the radon level is 4 or higher.

 The radon level in your home can change.
 A long-term test is the best way to know what the radon level is over time.